pblaney/mgp1000/README.md

 ```

 # Clone GitHub Repository
-The first step in the deployment process is to clone the MGP1000 GitHub repository to a location on your HPC that is large enough to hold the input/output data, like a scratch directory, and has access to the job scheduling software, such as Slurm or SGE.
+The first step in the deployment process is to clone the MGP1000 GitHub repository to a location on your HPC that is large enough to hold the input/output data, like a scratch directory, and has access to the job scheduling software, such as SLURM or SGE.
 ```
 $ cd <scratch dir>